Summer internship programme

 During an internship here your work may include carrying out high-quality research and analysis using a variety of sources and methods, contributing to the reporting and communication of results, and assisting other team members with tasks including data analysis, research and information gathering.

 You’ll need A levels or equivalent in maths or science, experience with Microsoft Office, especially Excel, and experience of online research.
+Experience of social sciences research, in particular monitoring and evaluation, would be especially welcome.

 During an internship here you’ll be involved in communicating ideas and information within the team, reviewing the current portfolio, analysing new investment opportunities, and meeting existing and potential investment partners and companies.